thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 # Puppet DNS

 ###Slide 1
-In this lesson, you will see how to get started managing a simple DNS nameserver file with PE
+In this course, you will see how to get started managing a simple DNS nameserver file with PE

 ###Slide 2
 In this lesson, you will see:

 *sample resolver class code and resolver template code.
-*how to write a simple module that contains a class called resolver to manage a nameserver file called, /etc/resolv.conf.
+*how to write a simple resolver module
 *how to use the PE console to add the resolver class to your agent nodes.
-*How to change the contents of the nameserver file to see how PE enforces the desired state you specified in the PE console
+*How to enforce the desired state

 ###Slide 3